Holiday Chaos No Fun?

-But it doesn’t have to be that way.
-With some planning, things can go a lot smoother.
-Then even mom can relax and actually enjoy the season.
+You can relax and even enjoy the season.
 All it takes is a little bit of thinking ahead to reduce the holiday-related stress.
+Here are 5 tips to help you plan for the holidays.

 Pro Tip: Add events that you missed this year that you’d like to go to.
 Keep lists from year to year, and plan ahead for next year!